 Every discussion of the health risks of vaping should begin with a comparison to cigarette smoking.
-Vapes are designed to be reduced-harm alternatives to smoking cigarettes, and it’s important to weigh vaping versus smoking because the vast majority of vapers are smokers or ex-smokers.
+Vapes are designed to be reduced-harm alternatives to cigarettes, and it’s important to weigh vaping versus smoking because the vast majority of vapers are smokers or ex-smokers.

 Smoking cigarettes causes well-known harm to the lungs.
 Long-term inhalation of burning tobacco can lead to lung and esophageal cancer, and to a variety of deadly lung conditions like emphysema, chronic bronchitis, and chronic obstructive pulmonary disease (COPD).
-But what about vaping?

 Cigarette smoke attacks the lungs in several ways.
 It contains thousands of chemicals, more than 70 of which are known carcinogens.
-It also contains particulate matter—fine bits of burned tobacco and paper—that is deposited deep in the lungs, where it can be buried in the tissue.
-Vaping doesn’t produce known carcinogens in quantities large enough to be considered real risks, and it doesn’t contain solid particles like smoke.
+It also contains particulate matter—fine bits of burned tobacco and paper—that can get lodged deep in the lungs, where it can be buried in the tissue and cause the beginnings of cancer and COPD.

 E-liquid flavorings are a possible source of danger that hasn’t been well-studied.
 Most flavorings are a mixture of many chemical compounds, and it’s likely that some are worse for lung health than others.
 Until recently, these flavorings were used strictly in products that were eaten, not inhaled.
 So toxicology studies have focused on showing that the flavorings are safe for consumption.
 This is an area where the science on vaping needs to catch up.

 There isn’t much information available about medical side effects of vaping on oral health.
-A recent literature review in the Journal of Oral Pathology & Medicine summarized the state of the science, noting the “paucity of evidence.”
+A recent literature review in the Journal of Oral Pathology and Medicine summarized the state of the science, noting the “paucity of evidence.”
 However, the authors summarized a few interesting findings.

-A small pilot study examined the oral microbiome of 10 vapers, 10 smokers, and 10 non-vapers/smokers.
+A small pilot study examined the oral microbiomes of 10 vapers, 10 smokers, and 10 non-vapers/smokers.
 The authors found that the bacterial profile of vapers was similar to the non-vaping/smoking control group, but that the smoking group’s oral bacteria profile was very different.
 The researchers concluded that vapor doesn’t alter the microbiome.
 Again, the study was very small, so broad conclusions can’t be made.
-The review covers some other small studies, but questions their relevance based on their small size and lack of proper controls.
+The review covers some other small studies, but questions their relevance based on small size and lack of proper controls.

 Finally, there is the issue of exploding vapes causing damage to the mouths of vapers.
 While it’s true that a very small number of vapers have had catastrophic accidents that caused severe facial and oral lacerations and broken teeth, this is more a matter of vape battery safety than anything else.
 Most injuries from devices exploding in the mouth have been caused by mechanical mods used by inexperienced vapers.
-Using modern regulated devices and quality batteries, there is virtually no chance that an atomizer will be launched from a mod into the user’s teeth.
+Using modern regulated devices and quality batteries, there is virtually no chance that an atomizer will be launched into the user’s teeth.

 Carcinogens have been found in vapes, but at levels that suggest the cancer risk is very low.
-According to a 2017 study in the journal Tobacco Control, the cancer risk of vaping is on a par with the risk of using pharmaceutical products like nicotine patches—less than one percent the cancer risk of smoking.
-According to the study, the only byproducts of vaping that posed a real risk were carbonyls produced by overheating the vape device (as explained in the formaldehyde section of this article).
+According to a 2017 study in the journal Tobacco Control, the cancer risk of vaping is on a par with the risk of using pharmaceutical products like nicotine gum or patches—less than one percent the cancer risk of smoking.
+According to the study, the only byproducts of vaping that posed a real risk were carbonyls produced by overheating the vape device (as explained in the formaldehyde section of this article below).

 Other researchers have come to similar conclusions.
 A 2016 study published in the journal Mutation Research tested both e-cig vapor and cigarette smoke for their ability to cause cell mutations in bacteria.
-The smoke caused mutations, and was also toxic to the bacteria, while the vapor was not mutagenic or toxic.
+The smoke caused mutations (mutagenic), and was also toxic to the bacteria, while the vapor was not mutagenic or toxic.